cloudfoundry-attic/cf-release/example_manifests/README.md

 certificates.
 You can follow instructions for generating these certs [here](https://github.com/cloudfoundry-incubator/consul-release#generating-keys-and-certificates).

-Onces you've generated the 5 certificates needed, paste them into your manifest:
+Once you've generated the 3 certificates and 2 keys needed, paste them into your manifest:

 ```yaml
 properties: